Mjameli/DDS4OL/README.md

 `"filePattern"` is the name of the generated ontology lexicon file in which the similaritymeasure and threshold are replaced by `#SIM_METHOD#` and `#SIM_THRESHOLD#`, respectively(e.g. `Autogen2020_BERT_#SIM_METHOD#_#SIM_THRESHOLD#.ttl`)

 ## Other embeddings
 Other word embeddings can be used instead of BERT.
 For each word embeddings, run it's specific Python server and JAVA program.
-See the following folders for more Python Server and Java processors, respectively:
+See the following folders for more Python Servers and Java programs, respectively:

 ```
 PythonServers